 Whether you are considering legal separation or divorce, it is vital that you work with an experienced attorney.
-Both processes are complex, and attorneys like Frank E. Tournour and H. Tiffany Weiner can help you navigate the legal proceedings.
+Both processes are complex, and attorneys like Frank E. Tournour can help you navigate the legal proceedings.
 An attorney is essential in cases involving particularly complex financial or custody matters.
 In addition to assisting with the negotiation of your division of assets and other legal matters, our attorneys can also handle filing all necessary paperwork.
 The assistance of an attorney can often make the process easier on you and your spouse while ensuring your final separation or divorce agreement is fair and equitable.

 Contact Us Today for a Consultation

 If you are unsure whether a legal separation or a divorce is right for you and your spouse, call us at (732) 418-9772 or contact our law office online to schedule a consultation.
 Our attorneys can explain the similarities and differences to you in detail.
 He will also discuss your particular situation, asking questions as needed so he can help you determine which option is most appropriate for you and your spouse.